-If your relationship is ending, find out how to file for divorce in Belgium and what your options and legal requirements are while living in Belgium.
+If your relationship is ending, find out how to file for divorce in Belgium, including information on what your options are and how to navigate the legal process.

 Getting a divorce (echtscheiding / divorce) in Belgium is surprisingly straightforward – as long as you can agree.
 Same-sex marriage has been recognised since 2003, and the processes for divorce are effectively identical for both heterosexual and same-sex couples, so no distinction has been made below.

 Throughout this document, translations are listed in the following format: English (Dutch / French).

 Belgium offers registered cohabitation (wettelijk samenwonen / cohabitation légale) as an alternative to marriage.
 It indicates a shared residence and responsibilities, and is available to heterosexual and same-sex couples, as well as those cohabiting without a sexual relationship (adult siblings, for example).
 It sets out the rights and duties of each towards the shared family home, related costs, assets and debts.

 To end a registered cohabitation, one or both parties must notify the registrar in writing.
 For expats who have entered into a formal relationship with a similar name but very different status in another country, such as a registered partnership (Britain) or een geregistreerd partnerschap (the Netherlands), ending the relationship in Belgium may be more complex, as the legal structures are not in place.

 If you were married, expect the Belgian courts to process your divorce only if at least one of you is resident in Belgium.
 If you are resident in different countries, it is best to apply to the court in the country where your children live, or, if you have no children, where your main property is.
 Applications should be lodged at your local court.
 Contact a local notary, lawyer or council office to find out which jurisdiction you fall under.